-The following points highlight the survival methods employed by gazelles, which are
+The following points highlight the survival methods employed by gazelles, which are used to model the GOA algorithm:

 Point 1: Grazing and running from predators are the most notable aspects.

 Point 2: Grazing behaviour, in the absence of predators, can be exploited.